Breadcrumb

 You must provide:

-- The nominees CV/extended bio
+- the nominee’s CV/extended bio

-- Samples of the nominee's work
+- samples of the nominee's work

-- Up to four letters of support
+- up to four letters of support.

 Support material can be provided as URLs (web links) and attachments.
 You can submit up to three URLs, which may include video, audio, images, and written material.